socadk/design-practice-repository/background-information/README.md

 * Prefer a practice collection over a closed, formal/full method(ology):
     * Roles are not formally defined, but represent stakeholder personas with information/specification/review needs
     * Be open and lean by design, so never finished (and delivered as a repo)
 * Practice [Situational Method Engineering](https://www.researchgate.net/publication/220349352_Situational_Method_Engineering_State-of-the-Art_Review/link/0912f508a5a083e5bc000000/download) when creating new method elements (artifact description techniques, templates and so on).
+* We agree with Philippe Kruchten that ["we do not need richer software process models"](https://philippe.kruchten.com/2011/03/11/we-do-not-need-richer-software-process-models/) if rich means means heavy, detailed, complicated.
+Hence, our main focus is on the (hopefully light) artifacts templates for commonly used practices --- and much less on activity flows and roles.

 We follow a *PEACH* model (compare with the ["Keeling Five"](https://ozimmer.ch/practices/2020/10/14/DesignPracticeRepository.html) criteria for mighty methods):